M1N0RM1N3R/Kolkra-NG/CONTRIBUTING.md

 ```

 If you are using `pyenv`, select a version to use locally.
 (See installed versions with `pyenv versions`)
+(Kolkra-NG was built for Python 3.10 or later.)

 ```bash
 pyenv local <x.y.z>